michael-gazda/nameservice/spec/01_concepts.md

 ### Buying and selling names

-The nameservice module provides functionality to allow the purchasing of names which are either unowned or from the current owner.
+The nameservice module provides functionality to allow the purchasing of names from the current owner.
+It also provides for buying names which are not currently owned.

 Name ownership is determined as follows:
  - The owner of a given name is the current highest bidder.
- - When buying a name the new owner will pay the previous owner a bid amount higher than the previous owner paid.
+ - When buying a name, the new owner will pay the previous owner a bid amount higher than the previous owner paid.
  - If a name is not owned, the buyer must burn a MinPrice amount to aquire the name.
- - The current owner of a name may elect to relinquish ownership by deleting it from the Store.
+ - The current owner of a name may choose to relinquish ownership by deleting it from the Store.

 ### Querying information from the Store